-To open the history view, click History show_chart:
+To display the average usage for multiple functions, click History show_chart:

 Understanding the charts

 Each line in a chart displays the history of resource usage for a specific function.
 The charts display 30 days of data.
 The most recent data point on the charts is for the previous day.